 Skidmore donates additional protective gear to hospital

 Editor’s note: This story first appeared on March 24.
-It was updated to include additional donations on March 27.
-The latest donations included an additional 65,500 gloves, hundreds of pairs of goggles and glasses, eight UV lamps, 40 N95 masks, a dozen face shields, cleaning supplies, two dozen disposable filtration units and a vacuum pump.
+It has been updated to include additional donations, including 65,500 gloves, hundreds of pairs of goggles and glasses, eight UV lamps, 40 N95 masks, a dozen face shields, cleaning supplies, two dozen disposable filtration units and a vacuum pump on March 27.
+Skidmore's Tang Teaching Museum and Art Gallery also donated 10 N95 masks, 100 pairs of shoe covers and 1,000 gloves to the hospital, and the College lent a biosafety cabinet to the hospital on April 9.

 Skidmore College has donated truckloads of protective gear, including tens of thousands of gloves, and other supplies to Saratoga Hospital to boost the local community's capacity to deal with the COVID-19 outbreak.